 The Older Persons Advocacy Network (OPAN) is a national network comprised of nine state and territory organisations that have been successfully delivering advocacy, information and education services to older people in metropolitan, regional, rural and remote Australia for over 25 years.

-OPAN is funded by the Australian Government’s National Aged Care Advocacy Program (NACAP) and aims to provide a national voice for aged care advocacy and promote excellence and national consistency in the delivery of advocacy services under the Program.
+Older Persons Advocacy Network’s free services support older people and their representatives to address issues related to Commonwealth funded aged care services.
+Older Persons Advocacy Network is funded by the Australian Government to deliver the National Aged Care Advocacy Program (NACAP).
+OPAN aims to provide a national voice for aged care advocacy and promote excellence and national consistency in the delivery of advocacy services under the Program.

 - Advocacy services are rights based, always ensuring that consumers, families and providers are aware of their rights and responsibilities.

 - Advocacy services are independent of service delivery and free from any real or perceived conflict of interest.